 The trust was established with both lead and remainder beneficiaries.
 The lead interest in the trust (that is, the rights to the income generated by the trust assets) is divided equally among three sets of beneficiaries who hold a lifetime interest in those rights.
 As each lead interest terminates, a proportionate amount of the underlying assets in the trust is distributed among two residual beneficiaries, UAHF and another unrelated charitable organization.
-UAHF's share of the residual interest of the trust assets is 90 percent.
+UAHF's share of the residual interest of the trust assets is 90%.
 UAHF accounts for its residual interest in the trust as an unconditional promise to give noncash assets, consistent with generally accepted accounting principles for situations where a donee has the eventual right to noncash assets held by a charitable trust but not the cash flows generated by them while they are held by the trust.
-UAHF recorded this interest at fair value as of the date it was awarded in 1974, and currently carries this interest in the Trust receivable line on UAHF's accompanying Statements of Financial Position.
+UAHF recorded this interest at fair value as of the date it was awarded in 1974, and currently carries this interest in the Trust receivable line on UAHF's accompanying statements of financial position.

-During 2008, one of the income interests terminated, and a pro-rata distribution of the ownership interests held by the trust were transferred to UAHF.
+During 2008, one of the income interests terminated, and a pro-rata distribution of the ownership interests held by the trust was transferred to UAHF.
 As a result of the satisfaction of a pro-rata share of the pledge, UAHF recognized a gain of \$4,375,835 representing the increase in fair value of the noncash assets between the date the assets were promised in 1974 and their values upon actual receipt in 2008.
 As a result of the receipt of these equity interests, UAHF currently holds approximately 21% and 19.5% of Big Springs and Chambers, respectively.
 These equity interests allow UAHF to exercise significant influence over Big Springs and Chambers, and accordingly, UAHF accounts for these interests using the equity method of accounting.
-During the years ended September 30, 2015 and 2014, UAHF recorded its proportionate share of earnings of each company (on a combined basis) of \$596,253 and \$348,360, respectively.
-In addition, UAHF received distributions from Chambers of \$548,067 and \$532,935 in 2015 and 2014, respectively.
-Big Springs did not make any distributions in either 2015 or 2014.
+During the years ended September 30, 2016 and 2015, UAHF recorded its proportionate share of earnings of each company (on a combined basis) of \$632,159 and \$596,254, respectively.
+In addition, UAHF received distributions from Chambers of \$601,750 and \$548,067 in FY 2016 and FY 2015, respectively.
+Big Springs did not make any distributions in either FY 2016 or FY 2015.